-Police information – Your insurance company will be able to collect police information on its own by formally requesting a police report.
+- Police information.
+Your insurance company will be able to collect police information by formally requesting a police report.
 However, depending on the circumstances, this process could take months.
-If the police arrive at the scene of your accident, write down the name and badge number of the responding officer and request the report number.
+If the police arrive at the scene of your accident, also write down the name and badge number of the responding officer and request the report number.
 This information can be of use for your insurance company.

-Damage information – Documenting damage that was a result of the accident is very important and helpful for your insurance company.
-If you can, take several pictures of your vehicle and other involved vehicles from several angles.
+- Damage information.
+Documenting damage that was a result of the accident is very important and helpful for your insurance company.
+In fact, take several pictures of your vehicle and other involved vehicles from several angles if possible.
 Be sure to take note if the other vehicles were able to drive away from the accident.

 It’s also a good idea to write down your account of the accident.
-An insurance representative may not contact you immediately, so writing down as many details as possible will keep your memory fresh and your story consistent if you are interviewed by an insurance representative more than once.
+An insurance representative may not contact you immediately, so writing down as many details as possible will keep your memory fresh and your story consistent.
+This is important because you may be interviewed by an insurance representative more than once.